 The last oddity is that if you exit from the upper room, a doorway appears in the wall of the music notes puzzle room.
 It isn't functional, but you can still use the walk through walls code to return to the unused room from it.

 Normally, Gratze Castle can't be properly explored; you're thrown in the dungeon as soon as you arrive, and as soon as you escape a chain of cutscenes begins automatically, which results in the destruction of the entire castle.
 However, there's actually a bit more to the area than can be seen normally, and can be viewed with the debug menu.

-Using debug mode and walk through walls you can enter to Gratze like if it was the common way, in world map, going to right direction from Gratze there's some mountains, here's a tile in that part that warp you to the castle entrance.
+Using debug mode and walk through walls you can enter to Gratze like if it was the common way, in the world map, going to the right direction from Gratze there's some mountains, here's a tile in that part that warps you to the castle entrance.

 The center door doesn't open, and there are no further maps for the interior; there are actually events inside the doors, but they just redirect you to the same map and same tile.
 The door frames in the upper-left corner are simply there for use in the cutscene when the large doors open.
 There are exit events in place at the drawbridge and they do work, sending you to the overworld or ocean floor depending on from where you had entered Gratze.